MoyasiGinko/E-commerce-project/README.md

 - Integration with Back-End: Our front-end project seamlessly integrates with the back-end project, providing API endpoints and a database for a complete e-commerce solution.

-- Responsive Design: MicroCommerce is designed to be responsive, providing a consistent and enjoyable shopping experience on both mobile devices and desktops.
+- Responsive Design: Aniverse Shop is designed to be responsive, providing a consistent and enjoyable shopping experience on both mobile devices and desktops.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>